ChickenProp/chickenprop.github.com/drafts/boots-theory-and-wikipedia.md

 * You can spend more money now to spend less money in total.
 (More general than Wikipedia's definition.)
 * Being poor is more expensive than being rich.
 (More general again.)
-* Buying things with money you don't have yet costs more than buying things with money you do have yet.
+* Buying things with money you don't hand over yet costs more than buying things with money you hand over immediately.
-* Sometimes, if you have money, people will lend you money for free.
+* Except that sometimes it costs less.
 * Poor people get less favorable terms when borrowing money.
 * Costs of living are going down for rich people and up for poor people.
 * Poor people don't get enough food, and that causes them long term problems.